collapsed-stacks/startups/questions/8486/how-did-you-register-your-startup-in-india.md

 - tagged: `startup-costs`, `business-registration`, `india`
 - score: 2

-<p>I am building an android app and I want to register my startup so that I can file taxes etc correctly.</p>
+I am building an android app and I want to register my startup so that I can file taxes etc correctly.

-<p>Can someone point me to a document/article detailing how to register my startup?
-Are there any agencies willing to help me get registered with some payment?</p>
+Can someone point me to a document/article detailing how to register my startup?
+Are there any agencies willing to help me get registered with some payment?

 ## No Answers